CALL FOR PRESENTATIONS

 When your proposal is successfully submitted, you will receive a confirmation message at the email address in your NAAEE profile.

-- You can edit any of the information in your proposal until the March 31 submission deadline.
-Just (1) login to your NAAEE.net account and (2) click on 'Submit/Edit Proposals' link.
+- You can edit any of the information in your proposal until the March 24 submission deadline: (1) Login to your NAAEE account and (2) click on 'Submit/Edit Proposals' link under Quick Links or Conference.

 All presenters and co-presenters are required to register and pay published conference fees.
-As NAAEE is dependent on registration fees to cover conference expenses and there are typically 400-500 presenters on the program, we cannot afford give waivers or discounts to presenters.
+NAAEE depends on registration fees to cover conference expenses and cannot provide waivers or discounts to presenters.

 Fees are not yet finalized, but the early bird, full conference registration for current NAAEE members is expected to be about $430 for a professional and $280 for a student.
 Nonmember and daily rates will also be offered.
 Nonmember rates include a one-year NAAEE membership.
 There is a separate registration fee for the Research Symposium.